xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 }
 ```

-This is work for all required protocol members, but there
+This will work for all required protocol members, but there
 is a special case with optional selectors to be aware of.

 Optional protocol members are treated identically when using